Engineering Services

 For locations meeting the initial screening criteria, a travel speed survey will be conducted to determine whether speeding is occurring through the study area.
 For vehicle speeds, it is not prudent to consider the highest speed at which motorists travel.
 Rather, the 85th percentile speed is typically considered, which is the speed at which 85% of the total traffic volume on a road is travelling at or below.
 The 85th percentile concept is based on the theory that the large majority of drivers:

 Based on these assumptions, the 85th percentile speed observed under favourable conditions may be considered as the maximum safe speed for that location.
 The speed limit and 85th percentile speed should be relatively comparable - thus indicating that the function and physical characteristics of the road are properly communicated, understood and respected by motorists.
-Ideally, the 85th percentile speed should be ±10 km/h of the speed limit.
-Where the 85th percentile speed exceeds the posted speed by more than 10 km/h, it is an indication that intervention is required to reduce vehicle operating speeds.
+Ideally, the 85th percentile speed should be a minimum of 5 km/h or 10% over the posted speed limit, whichever is greater.
+Where the 85th percentile speed exceeds the posted speed by 5 km/h or 10%, it is an indication that intervention is required to reduce vehicle operating speeds.
 A lower tolerance may be applied in reduced speed zones and community safety zones where stricter adherence to the speed limit is desired for obvious reasons.

-In considering the need for traffic calming, the 85th percentile speed must exceed the posted speed limit by the values provided in Table 2.
+In considering the need for traffic calming, the 85th percentile speed must exceed the posted speed limit by the values provided in Table 2 below.